opiopan/fsmapper-docs/docs/libs/mapper/Canvas/Canvas-get_value.md

 ```lua
 Canvas:get_value()
 ```
-Set a value for the canvas.
+This function returns the value associated with the canvas.

 ## Return Values
+This function returns the value associated with the canvas.